vaughnanton/miscNotes/react.md

   **General Data Loading with Redux**

+  components are generally responsible for fetching data by calling an action creator...

   1. component gets rendered onto the screen
   2. componentDidMount lifecycle method gets called
   3. we call action creator from 'componentDidMount'

+  action creators are responsible for making api requests (redux-thunk)

   4. action creator runs code to make an API request
   5. API responds w data
   6. action creator returns an 'action' with the fetched data on the 'payload' property

+  we get fetched data into component by generating new state in redux store, then getting that into our component through mapStateToProps

   7. some reducer sees the action, returns the data off the 'payload'
-  8. because we generated some new state object, redux/react-redux will cause app to rerender
+  8. because we generated some new state object, redux/react-redux will cause app to re-render

+  **What Redux-Thunk Does**

+  Normal rules of action creators

+  1. must return action object
+  2. must have type property
+  3. can optionally have a payload

+  Rules with redux-thunk

+  1. action creators can return action objects OR action creators can return functions
+  2. must have type property
+  3. can optionally have a payload